tobinsouth/OvertonEvals/README.md

 This project proposes a method for using social choice methods to formalize Overton pluralistic alignment, a concept introduced in this [work](https://arxiv.org/pdf/2402.05070) where a model provides comprehensive, high-coverage responses, representing a spectrum of reasonable responses.
 This contrasts with alignment to a single viewpoint or a limited set of perspectives.

+# Setup

+1. create an environment and `pip install -r requirements.txt`
+2. run `nbstripout --install --attributes` so that python notebook metadata are stripped before committing so annoying weird commit issues don't arise

 1. **Datasets with Questions and Human Perspectives**

 This project draws data from a variety of sources to create a dataframe of [`questions`, `perspectives`, `source`].
 The `perspectives` column is a list of strings, each representing a perspective, and is either directly human generated or a synthesised set of themes/perspectives from the dataset.
 Details vary by dataset (see below).